The SENCO Annual Calendar: Month-by-Month Planning Guide

 Ensure school's contribution to the Local Offer is current and accurate

 The graduated response depends on evidence.
 Without a structured evidence base, EHCP requests are rejected, annual reviews lack substance, and Ofsted inspectors cannot verify that the school's SEND provision matches its claims.
-The SENCO file is not bureaucracy for its own sake; it is the documented proof that pupils received what they were entitled to receive.
+The SENCO file is not bureaucracy for its own sake; it is the documented proof that learners received what they were entitled to receive.

 Graduated response evidence.
 When building a case for an EHCP needs assessment, the local authority panel looks for evidence that the school has followed the graduated approach systematically.
 This means at least two (preferably three) complete APDR cycles with clear targets, documented interventions, and measurable outcomes.
 It means evidence that external advice was sought and acted upon.
-And it means evidence that the pupil's needs cannot be met from the school's own resources at SEN Support level.
+And it means evidence that the learner's needs cannot be met from the school's own resources at SEN Support level.

 Month